 Our attorneys are well versed in legal issues that affect the elderly.
 Because of the growing complexity of our legal system, many actions taken by older people may have unintended legal ramifications.
 The Marks Gray attorneys that deal with elder law issues have a broad understanding of the laws and government regulations that may impact a given situation.

 Elder Law encompasses many different areas of the law.
-These include:
+They include:

 - Medicaid planning